gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - **Python**: Ensure that you have Python installed on your system.
 You can download the latest version of Python from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

+- **Python pip**: Ensure that you have the Python package manager or `pip` installed on your system.
+It is usually included by default when installing Python, but if for any reason it's not available, you can refer to the official Python documentation for installation instructions: [https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ### Installation

 1. Clone or download the HARAYA repository to your local machine: